jinser/braintree-sample/Readme.md

 For an example of a failed processor response, you could try entering a valid test credit card number with an amount of 2001 as seen in the screenshot below:
 ![](img/dashboard_processor_response_1.png)

-Upon clicking on the Submit Payment button, you should see the failed status with the error message like so:
+Upon clicking on the Submit Payment button, you should see the failed status with the error message:
 ![](img/dashboard_processor_response_2.png)

 #### 3) Testing Unsuccessful Card Verification Response